Pomona-ITS/HPC-Tech-Tutorials/projects/XSEDE/README.md

 and the Slack channel: campuschampions.slack.com.

 XSEDE is not the only "scientific cloud".
 There are others like [Aristotle Cloud Federation ](https://www.cac.cornell.edu/about/news/aristotle.aspx).
+More [here](https://federatedcloud.org).